buddy-bunny/buddy-bunny/README.md

 ### Hi, I am Buddy Bunny 👋
 - 🌱 I’m currently learning GitHub, Python and Ansible.
-- ⚡ Fun fact: I have done some of the intereting hikes: Mission Peak@Fremont, Mt.
+- ⚡ Fun facts: I have done some of the intereting hikes: Mission Peak@Fremont, Mt.
 Diablo@Contra Costa County, Half Dome,  Mt.
 Whitney, Grand Canyon Rim to Rim and Mt.
 Fuji@Japan
 <!--
 **buddy-bunny/buddy-bunny** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.